w3nl/typeorm/docs/data-source-options.md

     You can also specify different types of logging to be enabled, for example `["query", "error", "schema"]`.
     Learn more about [Logging](logging.md).

 -   `logger` - Logger to be used for logging purposes.
-Possible values are "advanced-console", "simple-console" and "file".
+Possible values are "advanced-console", "formatted-console", "simple-console" and "file".
     Default is "advanced-console".
 You can also specify a logger class that implements `Logger` interface.
     Learn more about [Logging](logging.md).